Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-Northwestern requires prior approval from the Office of Risk Management for all drone operations on Evanston and Chicago campuses.
-Ryan Field is subject to federal TFR during football games.
-City of Evanston municipal moratorium also applies.
+Northwestern requires prior approval from the Office of Risk Management for all drone operations on Evanston campus and Chicago campus properties.
+Ryan Field TFR applies during athletic events.
+City of Evanston moratorium on drone operations may further restrict flights.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.